awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

 1. Choose **Create activation**\.
 **Important**
 Store the managed\-instance Activation Code and Activation ID in a safe place\.
 You specify this Code and ID when you install SSM Agent on servers and VMs in your hybrid environment\.
 If you lose the Code and ID, you must create a new activation\.

-**To create a managed\-instance activation \(Amazon EC2 Systems Manager\)**

-1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/), expand **Systems Manager Shared Resources** in the navigation pane, and choose **Activations**\.

-1. Choose **Create an Activation**\.

-1. Fill out the form and choose **Create Activation**\.

-   Note that you can specify a date when the activation expires\.
-If you want to register additional managed instances after the expiry date, you must create a new activation\.
-The expiry date has no impact on registered and running instances\.

-1. Store the managed\-instance Activation Code and Activation ID in a safe place\.
-You specify this Code and ID when you install SSM Agent on servers and VMs in your hybrid environment\.
-If you lose the code and ID, you must create a new activation\.

 **To create a managed\-instance activation using the Tools for Windows PowerShell**